 Note: Inca Trail closes the month of February for maintenance

-In Machu Picchu: El Mapi: Smart and contemporary are the defining elements of this hotel, amidst the commercial village of Aguas Calientes, where you can admire and interact with the quaint folksy town and get a different perspective.
-The hotel is efficient, playful and people friendly; it welcomes a wide range of guests expecting an uncomplicated visit.
-Turn into an amiable and healthy environment after your enlightening visit to Peru’s most distinguished destination, the Machu Picchu Archaeological site.
-Each room is equipped with blackout curtains, 100% cotton sheets, down duvets, hypoallergenic pillows, cotton bath robes, natural herbal amenities, 32″ flat screen TVs.
+In Machu Picchu / Aguas Calientes: El Mapi is a smart and contemporary hotel situated in the commercial village of Aguas Calientes, where you can admire and interact with the local residents and get a different perspective.
+The hotel is efficient, lively and people friendly; it welcomes a wide range of guests who expect an uncomplicated visit.
+You will be enlightened when you visit Peru’s most distinguished destination, the Machu Picchu Archaeological site.
+The hotel rooms are equipped with blackout curtains, 100% cotton sheets, down duvets, hypoallergenic pillows, cotton bath robes, and 32″ flat screen TVs.
 Step into the smart, contemporary and cozy confines of El MaPi, amidst the picturesque Machu Picchu Pueblo.
 The flowing lobby creates a sense of vitality.
 Lofty ceilings, panoramic windows and an open café allow natural light to filter between tall eucalyptus, creating an ambience of order and wellbeing.

 - Prices are subject to change without previous notice.